Eyepea/tanto/README.rst

 The main use case of this tool is to monitor distant servers in a complex network where you can't connect directly for security reasons, typically with a large client.
 You need only to open **NSCA** or **HTTP(S)** port from the monitored server to the monitoring system.

+Moreover, if you don't have a monitoring server, Tanto has a standalone mode.
+You will receive alerts via e-mail directly.

 Technical details
 `````````````````